jashi12/ML_open_ai/README.md

     "/ProgramFiles/Adobe/AcrobatReaderDC/Reader/AcroRd32.exe",
     "/Users/jashi/Documents/executables.zip" -> Generally suspicious .zip file

 Our model was able to succesfully label all 6 file paths.
-Additionally testing with larger datasets to come in the future.
+Additional testing with larger datasets to come in the future.

 ## Built With